New Right: Third New Right

-The Third New Right is a much lesser known emerging movement and a loosely coordinated group that began to form during the Trump presidency.
+The Third New Right, a much lesser-known emerging movement, is a loosely coordinated group that began to form during the Trump presidency.
 The group consists of members who disassociate themselves from mainstream establishment conservatism, while also being disassociated with the white identitarian alt-right.

 The group consists of factions such as National Conservatives, postliberals, and the Nietzschean right.
-Other characterizations also include factions such as "the Claremonters", Catholic Integralists and tech authoritarian-libertarians, among others.
+Other characterizations include, among others, factions such as "the Claremonters", Catholic Integralists and tech authoritarian-libertarians.
 The group can be characterized as skeptical of mainstream conservatism for being too liberal.
 Yoram Hazony was quoted at a National Conservative conference saying "We declare independence from neoliberalism, from libertarianism, from what they call classical liberalism, you can give it any name you want, but that set of ideas that sees the atomic individual, the free and equal individual [as highly important in politics]."